merituulie/inception_docker/README.md

 # Inception

 This project implements a System Administration exercise using Docker.
-It virtualizes several microservices: MariaDB, Wordpress and NGINX setup for a Linux machine using Docker and docker-compose, build from scratch.
+It virtualizes several microservices that make up a ready-to-use application: MariaDB, Wordpress and NGINX setup for any machine using Docker and docker-compose, build from scratch.

 ---